-Kebbi state has performed well in its implementation of the Primary Health Care Under One Roof policy - a governance reform to improve PHC implementation and integration.
+Imo state is implementing the Primary Health Care Under One Roof policy - a governance reform to improve PHC implementation and integration.
+However, the state is yet to develop a minimum service package and a costed service delivery investment plan.

-Scorecard Indicator Status Existence of a State Primary Health Care Board Existence of Approved Minimum Service Package That Is Linked To SSHDP Existence of Costed Service Delivery/Investment Plan Target Not Met Provision Made For Investment Plan In The Annual Budget of The Last Year Target Met No Data PHC Programmes And Staff Moved To SPHCB From SMoH and SMoLGA
+Scorecard Indicator Status Existence of a State Primary Health Care Board Existence of Approved Minimum Service Package That Is Linked To SSHDP Existence of Costed Service Delivery/Investment Plan Target Not M Provision Made For Investment Plan In The Annual Budget of The Last Year Target Met No Data PHC Programmes And Staff Moved To SPHCB From SMoH and SMoLGA

-The State Government should sustain commitment to Primary Health Care Under One Roof approach and ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.
+- 1. Ensure development and implementation of a service delivery plan. - 2.
+Ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.